Faustvii/StartupManager/README.md

-  d, disable <name>                   Disables one of the current startup programs e, enable <name>                    Enables one of the current startup programs a, add <name> <path> <arguments>    Adds a program to startup with windows
+  d, disable <name>                   Disables one of the current startup programs e, enable <name>                    Enables one of the current startup programs a, add <name> <path> <arguments>    Adds a program to startup with windows r, remove <name>                    Removes the specified program from startup
 ```

 The help command can also be used on any commands;